guyplusplus/Community-CALayer7-CustomAssertions/README.md

 ![Dialog Screenshot](/StringSimpleTransform/DialogScreenShot.png)

 It has been designed to support easy addition of a new type transformation without the need of the Custom Assertion SDK.
 The 'transforms' package is independent and can be compiled without the SDK.

+## No Duplicate JSON Name

+Duplicate name is JSON is actually allowed but not recommended.
+For example {"a":1, "a":2}.

+To avoid any doubt, this assertion parses a JSON and detects duplicated names.
+In the case the JSON request can not be parsed, the assertion moves on.
+The name of the failed name is stored in the context variable 'duplicatedName'.